sanjaylakshmanan/Pneumatic-Fingers/README.md

 # Transient Analysis

 Transient analysis was performed using a dynamic implicit analysis.
 Implicit analysis solves an equation involving the current state of a system as well as the state of the system at a later time.
 The pressure load was ramped to 0.18 MPa in 0.1 seconds and was kept at 0.18 MPa for a time period of 2 seconds.
-A plot of the y-displacement at the end of the finger as a funcion of time is shown below
+A plot of the y-displacement at the end of the finger as a function of time is shown below

 <img width="1413" height="754" alt="Model_Anno" src="displacement_vs_time_dynamic.png" />